hamon-in/lycaeum.in/_posts/2014-12-10-public_session_on_non_linear_functions.markdown

 This might sound a little technical but apart from basic knowledge of mathematical functions and how to plot them on graphs, you don't need anything to appreciate the concepts behind the topic.

+We'll start at 10:00 am and wrap up by lunchtime.
+If it gets interesting, we can think about prolonging it.
 See you all there and do help by spreading the word.